spree/spree/guides/README.md

 $ c
 => "Hello world"```

+####Special Blocks####

+Certain blocks of text can be wrapped in sets of three characters, which will place them in divs with appropriate CSS classes.
+They are:

+1. *** - Denote notes.
+2. !!! - Denote warnings.
+3. $$$ - Denote warnings.

 ### JSON Responses

 We specify the JSON responses in ruby so that we don't have to write